ipfs/community/js-project-guidelines.md

 ### Testing

 Since `js-ipfs` is meant to be both a Node.js and Browser app, we strongly recommend having tests that run in both platforms, always.
 For most cases, we use [mocha](http://mochajs.org) to run write the tests and [karma](http://karma-runner.github.io) to automate the test execution in the browser.
 This solution has been extremely convenient.

-### Building

-In most IPFS JavaScript projects, we use [webpack](http://webpack.github.io/) for bundling the JavaScript.
-It adds a greater overhead when it comes to configuration, but this configuration can be reused since most projects share the same needs.

-Where ES2015 is used, we managed to ensure that the code continues to run in every platform by transpiling it, if necessary, with [babel](http://babeljs.io/).

-To make sure users can use the modules without having to transpile and shim the modules themselves, we've made the following available in most modules:

-- __Raw ES2015 version__, ready to be consumed by platforms that understand Node.js based require and most of ES2015.
-- __Raw ES5 version__, ready to be consumed by platforms that understand Node.js based require and ES5.
-- __Concatenated ES5 version__, ready to be consumed by browsers through a script tag, where size does not matter.
-- __Concatenated and minified ES5 version__, ready to be consumed by browsers through a script tag, where size matters.

 ### Releasing